Neale, County Mayo: History

 A number of archaeological sites and ruins surround the village, dating from prehistoric times to the Middle Ages.
 These include cairns, stone circles, raths, ringforts and crannogs.

 The surrounding landscape also has a number of ruined Norman castles previously occupied by the McDonnell mercenaries.
 Adjacent to The Neale village is the home of the first Englishman to settle in the country – sheriff and map maker – John Browne.
 The Neale village also hosted the "uncrowned king of Ireland", Charles Stewart Parnell, and Michael Davitt during the Land League era.
-The system of organised ostracisation of over bearing landlords and agents – later termed Boycotting by Fr.
-John O'Malley (Parish priest in The Neale), was first put into operation at Lough Mask House where Captain Charles Boycott attempted to raise the rents.
+The system of organised ostracisation of overbearing landlords and agents – later termed Boycotting by Fr.
+John O'Malley (Parish priest in The Neale) - was first put into operation at Lough Mask House where Captain Charles Boycott attempted to raise the rents.
 Journalists from all over Europe and America converged on the tiny village to witness the non-violent resistance movement.

 Sport

-In October 2012, the Neale GAA Junior team became the first team within the club to win the County Mayo Junior Club Championship beating an Ardnaree team by 2–09 to 1–17 after extra time at MacHale Park in Castlebar.
+In October 2012, the Neale GAA Junior team became the first team within the club to win the County Mayo Junior Club Championship, beating an Ardnaree team by 2–09 to 1–17 after extra time at MacHale Park in Castlebar.
 Having played Junior status for the previous 110 years, the Neale were then promoted to Intermediate level for the first time in 2013.
 In October 2019, the club claimed the County Intermediate Title for the first time, beating Ballyhaunis 1–12 to 1–11 in a closed final played in Castlebar.

 Follies and monuments

 The Pyramid of The Neale is an architectural folly built in the form of a step pyramid around 1760.
 Listed on the Record of Protected Structures for County Mayo, it is a 30-foot structure rising from a series of steps from the base nearly 40 feet in width.
-John Kilmaine of Alcester, England provides the following information on the structure: "It is said that the pyramid is constructed on the old tumulus.
-The building of the pyramid is attributed to Sir John Browne the 7th Baronet and 1st Baron of Kilmaine, in memory of his brother, Sir George Browne.
+John Kilmaine of Alcester, England, provides the following information on the structure: "It is said that the pyramid is constructed on the old tumulus.
+The building of the pyramid is attributed to Sir John Browne, the 7th Baronet and 1st Baron of Kilmaine, in memory of his brother, Sir George Browne.
 The structure, which at one time was crowned by a lead figure of Apollo, was designed by the Earl of Charlemont for his brother in law, Sir John Browne, The Neale".
 There are a few varying stories of the building of the Pyramid.
-One such story is that Lord Kilmaine was anxious to find a way of relieving the extreme poverty of his tenants in the post famine years, so he employed several men to pick up the stones around the estate.
+One such story is that Lord Kilmaine was anxious to find a way of relieving the extreme poverty of his tenants in the post-famine years, so he employed several men to pick up the stones around the estate.
 He had those stones piled up and built into a pyramid.
 This provided the poor people with a little additional income.
-In the later years a wind-vane adorned the top of the pyramid, so the landlord could indulge in his passion for meteorology and the recording of weather systems over a period of 30 years.
+In the later years, a wind-vane adorned the top of the pyramid, so the landlord could indulge in his passion for meteorology and the recording of weather systems over a period of 30 years.
 The Office of Public Works refurbished the Pyramid in 1990.